anaconda/conda-anaconda-tos/README.md

 export CONDA_PLUGINS_AUTO_ACCEPT_TOS=yes
 ```

-### Automated Deployments and CI/CD Pipelines

-For automated deployments and CI/CD pipelines, the plugin automatically detects CI and Jupyter environments to adjust its behavior accordingly:

-The plugin automatically detects specific environments through these mechanisms:

-- **CI Environment Detection**: Checks for the presence of the `CI=true` environment variable, which is automatically set in many continuous integration systems.

-- **Jupyter Environment Detection**: Identifies Jupyter notebook environments by detecting the presence of `JPY_SESSION_NAME` and `JPY_PARENT_PID` environment variables

-In case you are using a CI system that doesn't set the `CI` environment variable automatically, you can set it manually or use the `CONDA_PLUGINS_AUTO_ACCEPT_TOS` environment variable (see below).
+## Jupyter Environments

+In Jupyter notebook environments, interactive prompts are disabled.
+Users must explicitly accept or reject Terms of Service by running:

+## CI/CD Environments

+In CI/CD environments (detected via `CI=true`), the plugin will automatically accept Terms of Service and print a warning message.
+This ensures automated builds don't get blocked waiting for user input.

-#### Using with Docker in CI/CD Systems
+### Using with Docker in CI/CD Systems

 When using Anaconda's Docker images in continuous integration systems, the `CI` environment variable might not be automatically passed to the container, which can lead to unexpected ToS prompts during your CI/CD workflows.

-##### GitHub Actions Behavior
+### GitHub Actions Behavior

 In GitHub Actions, the `CI` environment variable is not sufficiently detected automatically.